Best Things To Do in Hot Springs, Arkansas

 Bathhouse Row

-There are eight bathhouses along Hot Springs National Park’s famous Bathhouse Row.
-The bathhouses were constructed between 1892 and 1923.
-Each bathhouse is unique.
-Some are decorated with marble, sculptures, and art.
+Eight bathhouses, constructed between 1892 and 1923, line Hot Springs National Park’s famous Bathhouse Row.
+Each is unique, and some are decorated with marble, sculptures, and art.

 Hot Springs National Park Visitor Center Fordyce Bathhouse